Joint degrees with the Yale Law School, Pace University School of Law or Vermont Law School

 One route to effective advocacy for the environment is to combine training in law with knowledge of environmental science, policy and history.
 To make this possible, the Yale School of the Environment (YSE) offers a program combining a master’s degree in environmental management with a JD degree.
 The program is a partnership with Yale Law School and with two other schools: Pace University School of Law and Vermont Law School.
 Students learn about the law, hone their analytical skills and build a strong foundation in policy and in the natural and social sciences.

-Students earn the Master of Environmental Management (MEM) at the School of the Environment, and a Juris Doctor (JD) from Yale Law School, Pace University School of Law, or Vermont Law School.
+Students earn one of four environment degrees – the Master of Environmental Management (MEM), the Master of Environmental Science (MESc), the Master of Forestry (MF), or the Master of Forest Science (MFS) – and a Juris Doctor (JD) from Yale Law School, Pace University School of Law, or Vermont Law School.

 Pursuing this joint program reduces the period of study to four years.
 Students divide their time between the two schools, 1.5 years at YSE and 2.5 years at the corresponding Law School.